-All told, the four companies through their political action committees and employees gave just over $937,000 in campaign contributions to Senate candidates in the 2012 cycle, an amount dwarfed by the potential gains in the immigration bill — an amount north of $334 million, according to the figures in the Washington Post story.
+All told, the four companies through their political action committees and employees gave just over $937,000 in campaign contributions to Senate candidates in the 2012 cycle, an amount dwarfed by the potential gains in the immigration law redlands ca — an amount north of $334 million, according to the figures in the Washington Post story.

 The specific designation of funds for companies in the immigration legislation roused protests from some members of Congress: "Taxpayer funds should enhance border security, not provide border stimulus for contractors," said Sen. Tom Coburn, R-Okla.